sharifuli/docker_polynote_jupyter_ds/README.md

 In [3]:
 ```
+If we want to change the password before building the image, we can follow the exact same procedure for creating a password has using any `ipython` console and then pasting the generated hash into the `jupyter_notebook_config.py` file.

 Now we need to copy the created hash and replace the existing hash in the file and then **kill the existing Jupyter-notebook** and start a notebook again.
 We can kill Jupyter-notebook using the following command:
 ```console
 # kill $(ps -aux | grep [j]upyter-notebook | awk '{print $2}' | head -n 1)